Company Registration Number: 272890

 Tax Registration Number: 8272890E

 A graduate of UCD and KU Leuven (Belgium), James Kelly is a filmmaker working with a focus on documentary, in the areas of arts and education.
 His work has been funded by the Arts Council, TG4, RTE, the Irish Film Board and the BAI.
-He has complimented his filmmaking with work in a range of leading arts and cultural organisations, and has worked as Audience Advisor to the Arts Council, Director of the IFI’s Stranger Than Fiction Film Festival, Finance Manager of St. Patrick’s Festival.
+He has complemented his filmmaking with work in a range of leading arts and cultural organisations, and has worked as Audience Advisor to the Arts Council, Director of the IFI’s Stranger Than Fiction Film Festival, Finance Manager of St. Patrick’s Festival.
 Teaching has formed a significant part of his practice, and over the years James has taught in UCD (Arts Management), IADT (Film School), Griffith College and ICD (Film & Video).
-He is a Creative Mentor with Uversity on their MA in Creative Practice Programme.
+He is a Creative Mentor with University on their MA in Creative Practice Programme.

-Nick Costello – – appointed to the board September 2014
+Nick Costello – appointed to the board June 2013